zhubao315/learn-agentic-ai/04_daca_cloud_first_local/03_dapr_intro/02_fastapi_dapr/readme.md

 # Build the FastAPI Hello World App with Dapr SideCar

+This is in continuity from our last step.
+First go through it and ensure you have dapr setup and running.

 ### What’s Happening?

 We’ll build a FastAPI app that uses Dapr’s state and pub/sub APIs, with hot reloading for development.